Table Of Contents

 Are Kubernetes And OpenStack Competitors?

-Picture this.
-Many organizations are deploying OpenStack for Network Function Virtualization (NFV).
-Many of these network operators are increasingly looking to deploy Virtual Network Functions (VNFs) in containers, which they can then orchestrate with Kubernetes.
+Picture this: Many organizations are deploying OpenStack for Network Function Virtualization (NFV).
+Many of these network operators are increasingly deploying Virtual Network Functions (VNFs) in containers and orchestrating them with Kubernetes.

 Also, most OpenStack users already operate Kubernetes on top of OpenStack.
 Here’s the deal:

-- You deploy Kubernetes on OpenStack’s virtual machines or Bare-Metals.
-K8s gains ability via the OpenStack API.
+• You deploy Kubernetes on OpenStack’s virtual machines or Bare-Metal.
+K8s gains the ability via the OpenStack API.

 Take a look: